kmcd14/pands-project2021/README.md

 ___
 <h2><b><u>Clustermap:</u></b></h2>

-Another way we can visualise similarties is by using a clustermap.
+Another way we can visualise these correlation similarties is by using a clustermap.
 This is another matrix plot.
-A cluster map employs Hierarchical Clustering to cluster the rows and columns of the matrix.
+A cluster map employs hierarchical clustering to cluster the rows and columns of the matrix.
 This means that it orders data by relationships and we can see where similarities lie.
-I personally found this particular plot difficult to decipher but, in the top half we can see that iris-setosa has distinct charecteristics while Viriginica and Versicolor are harder to distngusish and are thus sorted into the same clusters.
+I personally found this particular plot difficult to decipher at first but, we can see that iris-setosa has distinct charecteristics while Viriginica and Versicolor are harder to distngusish and are thus sorted into the same clusters.
 ![cluster map](Images\cluster_map.png)